Toolbox Talk: Diesel Exhaust

 How to prevent

 Engineering controls are the most effective strategy for minimizing worker exposure.
-These are physical changes that we make to the equipment or workspaces to remove the exhaust before it effects the people working in the space.
+These are physical changes that we make to the equipment or workspace to remove the exhaust before it effects the people working in the space.

 - Routine preventive maintenance of diesel engines to minimize emissions